Partido Independiente de Color

-The Partido Independiente de Color (PIC) was a Cuban political party composed almost entirely of African former slaves - composed of Afro-Cubans.
+The Partido Independiente de Color (PIC) was a Cuban political party composed almost entirely of African former slaves.
 It was founded in 1908 by African veterans of the Cuban War of Independence.
 In 1912, the PIC led a revolt in the eastern province of Oriente.
 The revolt was crushed and the party disbanded.
-It is believed Esteban Montejo, subject of Miguel Barnets "Biografía de un cimarrón," was a member of this party, or had close associates who were.
+It is believed Esteban Montejo, subject of Miguel Barnet's "Biografía de un cimarrón," was a member of this party, or had close associates who were.

 Background

 The Cuban War of Independence was a conflict between Cuban Revolutionaries and Spain that lasted from 1895 to 1898.
 The United States intervened in 1898 on the side of the Cuban revolutionaries as a part of the Spanish–American War.
 At the end of the war, Cuba became a US protectorate.
 During the war, Spain frequently painted the conflict as a "race war" and referred to Cuban revolutionary troops as "blacks".
 A majority of the troops in the Cuban independence army were black and mixed-race, while the majority of the senior officers in the Cuban independence army were white.
 After the war, the United States ordered the independence army disbanded.